 How does the program work?

-The leading approach, House Bill 2135, requires the biggest emitters of climate pollution to hold permits (called “allowances”) for each ton of carbon emissions they emit.
+Senate Bill 1070 requires the biggest emitters of climate pollution to hold permits (called “allowances”) for each ton of carbon emissions they emit.
 These companies can meet that obligation in three ways: 1) reduce their climate emissions on site below the cap; 2) purchase allowances at auction or trade for them for the balance of their emissions; or 3) meet part of their obligation through “offsets,” where a different entity reduces their emissions by an equivalent or greater amount.

 Revenue from the allowance auction is invested in clean energy solutions and job creating opportunities in our local communities, Companies that reduce their emissions below the cap can sell or trade their extra allowances to other companies.